Battling Silent Torment: Combating Workplace Harassment and Ensuring Occupational Safety in Zimbabwe | 263Chat

 “Verbal harassment undermines these principles by creating a toxic work environment that jeopardizes both mental and physical health,” she said.

-Karuru added that the psychological impact of constant verbal abuse includes erosion of self-esteem and confidence, leading to feelings of worthlessness and inadequacy.

 “Psychologically, constant verbal abuse erodes self-esteem and confidence, leading to feelings of worthlessness and inadequacy.
-Persistent negative comments and criticisms create a hostile work environment, resulting in chronic stress, anxiety, and depression,” she said.
+Persistent negative comments and criticisms create a hostile work environment, resulting in chronic stress, anxiety, and depression.”

-Research shows that women subjected to verbal harassment often experience sleep disturbances, emotional exhaustion, and diminished concentration, further impacting their job performance and overall well-being.

-A 2022 study titled “Mental Health and Harassment in the Workplace” by Ada Dimino Luong and Cheryl Green found that the fear of ongoing harassment leads to a sense of dread about going to work, contributing to a cycle of mental health deterioration.

 Unfortunately, lives can be lost due to stress and depression related to verbal abuse.